-S.No Particulars Description 1 Date of filing appeal a) date of filing appeal on portal when provisional acknowledgement issued (if hard copy of order submitted within seven days from the date of filing) b) date of filing hard copy if submitted after seven days from the date of filing 2 Refusal to admit appeal by Appellate tribunal where tax or ITC involved or the difference between the two is less than ₹50, 000/- 3 Fees for filing Appeal ₹1,000/- for every one lakh rupees of tax or ITC involved or difference in tax and ITC or the amount of fine, fee or penalty determined in the order appealed against, subject to a maximum of ₹ 25,000/
+S. No. Particulars Description 1 Date of filing appeal a) Date of filing appeal on portal when provisional acknowledgement issued (if hard copy of order submitted within seven days from the date of filing) b) Date of filing hard copy if submitted after seven days from the date of filing 2 Refusal to admit appeal by Appellate Tribunal Where tax or ITC involved or the difference between the two is less than ₹50, 000/-

-4 Condonation of delay in filing appeal If satisfied, condone upto 3 months.
-5 Pre-deposit requirement for disputed amount Assessee paid in full/ part amount of Tax, interest, fine, fee and penalty arising from the order appealed against: - 10% in case appeal to appellate authority 20% in case of Tribunal in addition to 10% deposited at time of appeal to appellate authority A sum equal to 10% of the remaining amount of tax in dispute arising from the said order subject to a maximum of twenty-five crores rupees.
-(This shall be inserted once the amendment as per CGST (Amendment) Act 2018 is made effective via a notification 6 Interest on refund of pre-deposit Shall be payable from date of payment till the date of Refund 7 Orders of Appellate Tribunal As far as possible within one year confirming/ modifying/ annulling the order OR refer the case back to Appellate Authority
+3 Fees for filing Appeal ₹1,000/- for every one lakh rupees of tax or ITC involved or difference in tax and ITC or the amount of fine, fee or penalty determined in the order appealed against, subject to a maximum of ₹ 25,000/ 4 Condonation of delay in filing appeal If satisfied, condone delays upto 3 months.
+5 Pre-deposit requirement for Assessee paid in full/ part amount of tax, interest, fine, fee and penalty arising from the order appealed against: - disputed amount 10 per cent in case of appeal to Appellate Authority [subject to maximum of Rs.
+25 crores (effective from 01.02.2019)] 20 per cent in case of Tribunal in addition to 10 per cent deposited at the time of appeal to Appellate Authority [subject to maximum of Rs.
+50 crores (effective from 01.02.2019] 6 Interest on refund of pre-deposit Payable from date of payment till the date of refund 7 Orders of Appellate Tribunal As far as possible within one year confirming/ modifying/ annulling the order OR refer the case back to Appellate Authority

-- (a) As per erstwhile provisions of Section 35C of the Central Excise Act, 1944, the time limit for rectification of mistake apparent from records is 6 months of date of order. - (b) As per Section 35C, the preferable time limit for deciding the appeal by CESTAT is 3 years from date of filing.
+- (a) As per erstwhile provisions of section 35C of the Central Excise Act, 1944, the time limit for rectification of mistake apparent from records is six months from the date of the order. - (b) As per section 35C, the preferable time limit for deciding the appeal by CESTAT is three years from the date of filing.